 Changes to the PHS regulations require that MUSC take a pro-active role in identifying and managing potential financial conflicts of interest (FCOI).
 These regulations apply to MUSC and also to any sub-recipients and consultants (paid or unpaid) who are participating on a sponsored project.
 The following processes have been developed to ensure compliance with the regulations.

 External Contributors (i.e. individuals, consultants, collaborators, mentors, etc.):

 All external personnel meeting the PHS definition of investigator* (see definition below) must demonstrate they are fully PHS FCOI compliant.
 It is the responsibility of the Principal Investigator to make this determination for each external contributor to the project and document them using the External Investigator Listing Form.

 For each external contributor that has been designated as an investigator,

 - the external investigator’s institution/organization must have a PHS FCOI compliant policy, or

 - the external investigator can choose to follow MUSC’s COI policies.

-Regardless of which option is applicable, ORSP MUST have this documented PRIOR TO PROPOSAL SUBMISSION via the External Investigator Financial Conflict of Interest (FCOI) Certification Form (see form link below).
+Regardless of which option is applicable, ORSP MUST have this documented PRIOR TO PROPOSAL SUBMISSION via the External Investigator Financial Conflict of Interest Policy Certification Form.

 *Per the Federal Regulations, 42 CFR Part 50, Subpart F, the PHS defines “investigator” as the project director or principal Investigator and any other person, regardless of title or position, who is responsible for the design, conduct, or reporting of research funded by the PHS, or proposed for such funding, which may include, for example, collaborators or consultants.